cstenkamp/MastersThesisText/pandoc_markdown_base/2_3_datadrivengeneration.md

 Linear classifiers have the advantage that their orthogonal can then directly serve as feature axis.
 Thus, if those are given, feature directions can be identified by running such a linear classifier for every single word/phrase that predicts from the embedding whether the word occurs in the descriptions.
 The performance of the classifier is the extend to which the word describes a simantically meaningful feature, our basic directions.

-So, the movies are grouped into those that contain the words from the cluster often enough vs those that don't.
+So, the movies are grouped into those that contain the word often enough vs those that don't.
 A support-vector-machine subsquently finds a hyperplane that best divides the two groups (eg. scary and non-scary), and its quality is assessed.

 Concretely, \cite{Derrac2015} use Cohen's kappa score to assess the performance, comparing not the bare performance but rather if the ranking by distance to decision hyperplane corresponds to ranking of number of occurences of that word.
 <!-- (Why is this reasonable?
 [Wie war das mit stopwords undso..?
 War das nicht in \cite{Lowe}]) -->